 But don’t worry, my salamander dreams are not dashed completely.
 As I am turning over a stone on top of this log, from underneath some dead leaves crawls the tiniest little salamander.
 This was amazing, two salamanders in one place after I had spent the entire trip looking for them.
 I didn’t waste a moment and I got him in my specimen box for a closer look.

-My guess, due to the slight coloration on his back is the Oregon Slender Salamander (Batrachoseps wrighti), probably a juvenile.
+My guess, due to the slight coloration on his back is the Dunn’s salamander (Plethodon dunni), probably a juvenile.
 Here’s a video of him making his way ambling along the moss.

 After I released this little guy, I went to see if my first salamander buddy had come out or moved back into underneath the log.
 Sadly not so I resumed a general search.
 I never expected to find another salamander!

-Given that I got to see this juvenile Giant Pacific Salamander up close – this was the best animal discovery of my whole year. ♥
+Given that I got to see this juvenile Pacific giant salamander (Dicamptodontidae) up close – this was the best animal discovery of my whole year. ♥

 And here’s the little buddy in action!